ThomasCarca/choucas/README.md

 For now the job queue is only persisted at server level.
 Should the server restart and the queue is gone, which is not desired.
 Some simple persistence layer such as Redis should be implemented.

+### Run the project on docker containers

+For now the project is deployed manually but we should implement containers to host the different modules.